DIPlib/diplib/src/documentation/iterators.md

 reads being within the image domain saves a lot of time, more than making up for creating the copy of the input image.
 The outer loop iterates over all lines in the image (in this case, the lines lie along dimension 0).
-For the first pixel in the line we do the same as before: we compute the sum of values over the kernel (note that we directly index by adding the offset to the data pointer, there's no checking).
+For the first pixel in the line we compute the sum of values over the kernel (note that we directly index by adding the offset to the data pointer, there's no checking).
 But for the rest of the pixels in the line, we subtract the values for the first pixel in each run of the kernel, then move the kernel over, and add the values for the last pixel in each run.
 This bookkeeping makes the operation much cheaper.
-Being able to loop over the lines of the image, instead of only over each pixel in the image, allows for simple implementation of many efficient algorithm.
+Being able to loop over the lines of the image, instead of only over each pixel in the image, allows for simple implementation of many efficient algorithms.

 [//]: # (--------------------------------------------------------------)